mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 // Strings is a set of strings. type Strings map[string]empty

-var present = empty{}
+// This value is used to mark a value as present in the set. var present = empty{}

 // Add adds a given value to the set.